VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 Conceptually, you are running:

-- “all templates × all episodes”
+- "all templates x all episodes"

 simultaneously, but with careful use of tensor shapes so the GPU can execute it efficiently.